HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

 ## The page loading experience

 The first part of the mobile web experience we analyzed is the one we’re all most intimately familiar with: *the page loading experience*.
-But before we can start diving into our findings, we all need to be on the same page regarding what the average mobile user *really looks* like—so that not only can you reproduce these results, but understand them better.
+But before we start diving into our findings, let's make sure we're all on the same page regarding what the average mobile user *really* looks like.
+Because this will not only help you reproduce these results, but understand these users better.

 Let’s start with what phone the average mobile user has.
 The average android phone [is ~$250](https://web.archive.org/web/20190921115844/https://www.idc.com/getdoc.jsp?containerId=prUS45115119), and one of the [most popular phones](https://web.archive.org/web/20190812221233/https://deviceatlas.com/blog/most-popular-android-smartphones) in that range is a Samsung Galaxy S6… so this is likely the kind of phone they use (4x slower than that iPhone 8 you may have).
 This user doesn’t have access to a much faster 4G connection, but rather a 2G ([29%](https://www.gsma.com/r/mobileeconomy/) of the time) or 3G connection ([28%](https://www.gsma.com/r/mobileeconomy/) of the time).
 And this is what it all adds up to: